 In 1939, William Maughan, a bank clerk with a love of animals, established a wildlife sanctuary in the area.

 With proceeds from admission going primarily for the funds of the Royal District Nursing Society and After-care Hospital among other charities, the park had koalas, emus, Tasmanian devils, kangaroos, wedge-tailed eagles and wombats.
 Later, an animal circus with monkeys, dogs and ponies was established.

 In 1953 an emu absconded and was captured in a Canterbury backyard.

 Early visitors were picked up from the tram terminus on the corner of Whitehorse and Union roads in Mont Albert by four-horse drag and paid a shilling entry, which included a posy of violets from the farm next door.
 After 1947 visitors caught a bus.

 William Maughan moved his sanctuary to Queensland in 1953, claiming he was persecuted by Victorian authorities who forced him to reduce his animal numbers from more than 200 to 80 after a change of laws in 1948.
 The land was later subdivided into residential lots.

-Learn more about the history of the area from the resources listed on research your local history.
+Learn more about the history of the area from the resources listed on our Research your local history page.